 Top 10 Bordeaux museums and galleries

-Bordeaux is one of France’s cultural capitals – and for good reason: 3 new places to visit in 2019.
+Bordeaux is one of France’s cultural capitals – and for good reason: 2 new places to visit since 2019 and a new opening in 2020.
 Here is our top 10 selection of super museums for your next visit.

 1 Esplanade de Pontac, Bordeaux

 Tram: La Cité du vin (Ligne B) or river boat

 This is a personal favourite of ours (and a favourite of just about everyone who has visited so far).
 Opened in the summer of 2016, this striking building on the banks of the river Garonne is home to an imaginative and engaging interactive treat telling the story of wine across over the ages.
 Use a free ‘travel companion’ (available in eight languages) to find your way around, drop in at La Cité du Vin’s Belvedere, where you can be awestruck by a 360° view of Bordeaux, dine in the restaurant or try wine by the glass from around the world.
 This is an ideal stop for the whole family.
 Take a look at our blog for more information.